Family Of Nine Killed In Missouri Duck Boat Accident Had Gotten On The Wrong Boat

 — Charles M. Blow (@CharlesMBlow) July 21, 2018

-The company that owns the boats released a statement that said, “We are deeply saddened by the tragic accident that occurred at Ride The Ducks Branson.
+The company that owns the boats released a statement about the accident.

+“We are deeply saddened by the tragic accident that occurred at Ride The Ducks Branson.
 This incident has deeply affected all of us.
 Words cannot convey how profoundly our hearts are breaking.
 We will continue to do all we can to assist the families who were involved.”

-Earlier, Inquisitr reported that former National Transportation Safety Board chairman, James Hall, said that this style of boat was created for armies to storm beaches in the World War II era and that the amphibious crafts are not fit for commercial, recreational use.
+Earlier, the Inquisitr reported that former National Transportation Safety Board chairman James Hall said that this style of boat was created for armies to storm beaches in the World War II era and that the amphibious crafts are not fit for commercial, recreational use.
 In fact, Hall thinks they should be banned from operating anywhere because of the design limitations that make them easy to sink and incredibly difficult to escape with the canopies on top of them.
 He thinks there is no way to make the vehicles safe for use in the manner in which they are used across many cities.

 Family, friends, neighbors, and communities miss every single person who died in this horrific and perhaps preventable accident.